 In this way, anyone, anytime can feed many disparate data sources into the system easily and start deriving meaning from their data.
 We present a holistic view of all of your data and then, based on your queries, we can do the rest of the work of engineering and data science for you via the platform in realtime.
 And right now we’re using Spark for a lot of this.

 AS: That’s interesting.
-That’s similar to what Data Science Studio is doing for data scientists: making it possible for business analysts to take over part of their job!
+That’s similar to what Dataiku DSS is doing for data scientists: making it possible for business analysts to take over part of their job!
 So, tell us, how did you originally get into data engineering?

 HE: Well, after a decade or so in distributed messaging engineering, and then many more years as a senior cloud engineer doing large-scale cloud applications and infrastructure automation work, I accepted a role at a big data cyber security company on their cloud engineering team.
 I was really interested in working with the data versus the applications just moving the data around.
 So I started working on a new project doing big data analysis.